Fancy giving your Ubuntu desktop a dark, electric-blue makeover? If so then Linux laptop seller StarLabs has you covered.

-But we’re not here to talk about systems, we’re here to talk themes!
+But we’re not here to talk about systems; we’re here to talk GTK themes!

-See, aside from selling a small range of (seemingly decent) laptops preloaded with a selection of Ubuntu-based Linux distributions, StarLabs also maintain their own theme.
+Aside from selling a small range of (seemingly decent) laptops preloaded with a selection of Ubuntu-based Linux distributions, StarLabs also maintain their own GTK theme (and more).

-And i’m going to show you how to install it Ubuntu.
+And I’m going to show you how to install that theme on Ubuntu.

 StarLabs Theme for Ubuntu